 Ford Taurus Overview

 The Taurus puts styling ahead of interior comfort and driver visibility, and the convoluted MyFord Touch control system doesn't help matters.
-Fuel economy from the 3.5-liter V6 is 21-mpg.
+Fuel economy from the 3.5-liter V6 is 21 mpg.
 The six-speed automatic can be slow to shift and is not very smooth.
-All-wheel drive is offered on the V6.
 A more fuel-efficient turbo four-cylinder is available.
 Otherwise, the Taurus is quiet, rides comfortably, and has lots of features.
 Handling is responsive but not sporty, and the turning circle is wide.
-The SHO, with standard all-wheel drive, is quick but not that engaging to drive.
-A rear-view camera is standard for 2015.
-Reliability of the Taurus has improved to average, but its test score is the lowest among current large sedans that we've tested.
+The SHO, with standard AWD, is quick but not engaging to drive.
+A rear-view camera is standard.
+Reliability has improved to average, but its test score is the lowest among current large sedans that we've tested.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).